 - Travel Insurance: If you foresee yourself doing a tour around Taiwan and experiencing the best the island has the offer, it may be advisable to buy travel insurance to cover for unforeseen circumstances such as personal accidents, health issues and even lost luggage.
 When I buy travel insurance, I would typically compare for the best insurance plan for my needs.
 Aggregator sites such as Singsaver allow you to do this while also providing freebies and discounts for any plans purchased through them.

-- Changing Money: If you come from Singapore and are armed with Singapore Dollars, you might find the rates in DBS (the local Taipei branch) quite competitive.
+- Changing Money in Taipei: If you come from Singapore and are armed with Singapore Dollars, you might find the rates in DBS (the local Taipei branch) quite competitive.
 For folks from elsewhere who are bringing in USD, you can change money in the airport.
 The spread is slightly less than 1%.
 In the city, it is advisable to change money at large banks such as Bank of Taiwan.

 - Transport Passes: If you foresee yourself taking buses and the subway in Taipei, it is advisable to purchase their local transport pass – the Easycard.
 You get 20% discount for public transport rides in Taipei.
 It also works in Kaohsiung’s public transport system as well as for supermarket, convenience store and other places.
 At the end of your trip, you can refund any unused amount with a mere TWD 20 service charge.